YaimaraNarito/Cloud-Network-Project/README.md

      - `git add .`

+- Command to add single file:

+     - `git add <filename>`

-- Command confirm the commit:
+- Command to confirm the commit:

-     - `git commit -m "note describing commit"`
+     - `git commit -m "Commit message"`

+- Command to commit files added with `git add` and changes:

+     - `git commit -a`

 - Command to check the status of your repository: